Bicentennial Capitol Mall State Park: Site history

-Bicentennial Capitol Mall State Park is located near the site of the French Link, a natural salt lick which was fed by the McNairy Spring under the mall.
-French traders under the command of Charles Charleville established a trading post along the French Lick by the same name in 1714, which was the first European settlement in what is now Nashville.
-The French Lick and spring attracted settlers from East Tennessee to the region in 1779, who established Fort Nashborough, the namesake of Nashville, along the Cumberland River, and founded the Cumberland Association the following year.
-The spring continued to be used as one of the city's primary water sources throughout the 19th century, and the area gradually became known as Sulphur Bottoms.
+Lick Branch, later known as French Lick Creek, was a stream that flowed through the present-day southern portion of Bicentennial Capitol Mall State Park.
+It contained numerous salt licks and springs along its banks, including the McNairy Spring.
+Herds of bison, as well as deer, turkeys, bears, and other game wildlife were attracted to this stream, and Native American peoples including Cherokee, Chickasaw, and Shawnee made use of animal trails in the area.
+Due to constant territorial disputes, the area was held by no single Native American group when European settlers first arrived.
+French traders under the command of Charles Charleville established a trading post near the site in 1714, which was the first European settlement in what is now Nashville and became known as French Lick.
+The French Lick Creek and spring attracted settlers from East Tennessee to the region in 1779, who established Fort Nashborough, the namesake of Nashville, along the Cumberland River, and founded the Cumberland Association the following year.
+The spring continued to be used as one of the city's primary water sources throughout the 19th century, and the area gradually became known as Sulphur Bottoms after another nearby spring.
+The arrival of the railroads in the 1850s positioned Nashville as a transportation hub.